 While constructing requests, you'll work frequently with the request body editor.
 Postman lets you send almost any kind of HTTP request.
-The body editor is divided into 4 areas and has different controls, depending on the body type.
+The body editor is divided into five areas and has different controls, depending on the body type.

 Note about Headers: When you are sending requests through the HTTP protocol, your server might expect a Content-Type header.
 The Content-Type header allows the server to parse the body properly.
 For form-data and urlencoded body types, Postman automatically attaches the correct Content-Type header so you don't have to set it.
 The raw mode header is set when you select the formatting type.
 If you manually use a Content-Type header, that value takes precedence over what Postman sets.
 Postman does not set any header type for the binary body type.

 Postman defaults to 'none' option whenever you send a request.
 Choose this option if you don't want to send body with your request.
 If your request has a body, you may choose an appropriate option available there.
 The default body option appears as below:

 multipart/form-data is the default encoding a web form uses to transfer data.
 This simulates filling a form on a website, and submitting it.
 The form-data editor lets you set key-value pairs (using the data editor for your data.)
 It also lets you specify the content type for each part of a multi-part form request individually.
 You can attach files to a key as well.